cyrilmichino/fantasy-premier-league/README.md

 # Fantasy Premier League Engine [IN PROGRESS]
 FPL points prediction model and team optimisation script.
 For standard FPL gameweek and the new challenge feature.
+Before building the final machine learning model, the prediction data will be sourced from FPL Form.

 ### Project Progress Tracker
 - [ ] Problem framing and data sourcing (Official FPL data plus player statistics)